serverless-ca/terraform-aws-ca/docs/revocation.md

 * CRLs are published once every 24 hours by default
 * CRLs can be published manually by executing the CA Step Function

+## Enable certificate revocation
+By default certificate revocation is disabled.
+To enable:
+* add a subdirectory to your repository with the same name as the value of the Terraform variable `env`, e.g. `dev`, `prd` add files and subdirectory following the [rsa-public-crl example](../examples/rsa-public-crl/README.md)
+* change the value of Terraform variable `cert_info_files` to  `["tls", "revoked", "revoked-root-ca"]`
+* apply Terraform

 ## Revoking a certificate

 * identify serial number of certificate by looking up in DynamoDB table